I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 What is Creativebug?

 Creativebug is an online learning platform dedicated to arts & crafts courses.
-It was started in 2012, and now boasts 1000+ courses on a wide variety of DIY topics.
+It was created in 2012, and now boasts 1000+ courses on a wide variety of DIY topics.

-Plus, there are plenty of patterns, templates, and recipes available to download and keep forever!
+Plus, there are plenty of patterns, templates, and even recipes available to download and keep forever!

 Who owns Creativebug?